wietsedv/dumb/README.md

 This repository contains the data processing and reference implementations for DUMB, a Dutch Model Benchmark.

 An up-to-date leaderboard for this benchmark can be found on [dumbench.nl](https://dumbench.nl).
-The paper about this benchmark will be published at EMNLP 2023 and can be found on [arxiv](https://arxiv.org/abs/2305.13026).
+The paper about this benchmark is published at EMNLP 2023 and can be found [here](https://aclanthology.org/2023.emnlp-main.447.pdf).

 ## Citation